nerddotdad/nerd.dad/docs/index.md

 ---
 # Welcome to nerd.dad

-A small site/blog for anyone interested in tech!
+A small site/blog for anyone interested in tech